SolCharms/Betelgeuse/README.md

     dex-cli fetch-listing-by-key -k 9rMEPz7RmG8v5xfZKWuN4zhTXtXNFnfduKXKkwZfhaRg

-with output to the terminal looking like:
+with the -k option requiring the pubkey of the purchased futures contract listing and the output to the terminal should look like:

 ![Screenshot from 2023-01-19 18-02-01](https://user-images.githubusercontent.com/97003046/213581401-dfb00888-bb63-44b3-9193-de1de265bd31.png)